nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Saving the data

 Data is automatically saved upon exiting the program using the `exit` command.
-Closing the program without exiting will not save the data.
+Closing the program inappropriately will not save the data.

 ### Loading the data